Dolphin Centrifuge

 Few specialized centrifuge suppliers can perform all of these activities in-house.
 Dolphin Centrifuge is one such dedicated centrifuge supplier.

 Generalized centrifuge traders cannot have all these facilities in-house because of their broad scope of supply.
 Therefore, it is not uncommon to see the centrifuge seller, the remanufacturer, the controls builder, and the system integrator being separate, independent companies or individuals.
-The expertise and knowledge are lost if there isn’t single entity ownership or diverged focus.
+The expertise and knowledge are lost if there isn’t a single entity ownership or diverged focus.

 The advantage of this process is the potential time savings from leveraged independent resources.
 However, there is no single point of contact or knowledgeable source for support in post-sales issues or technical support.